New York, California and Other States Sue to Block T-Mobile/Sprint Deal

 Consumer advocates, labor unions and many Democratic lawmakers worry that the deal could mean job cuts, higher wireless prices and a hit to the rural cellphone market.

-T-Mobile and Sprint announced the deal more than a year ago, saying their combined pocketbooks and holdings of “spectrum,” or the airwaves that carry cellphone signals, could result in a better 5G network than what either company could build on its own.
-It’s an assessment several Wall Street analysts have agreed with.
-The U.S. is in a politically sensitive race with China to be on top as this technology is developed and implemented.
+One famous example of when the states and federal government diverged on a big antitrust case was in the fight against Microsoft, although that was not a merger case.
+Several states dissented from the Justice Department’s settlement roughly 20 years ago, pushing for tougher sanctions to curtail Microsoft’s ability to use its dominance in the Windows operating system to thwart competition in other technologies.

+More recently, in the Bayer-Monsanto agribusiness merger, five states last year criticized the federal government’s approval.

-The two companies previously tried to combine during the Obama administration but regulators rebuffed them.
+T-Mobile and Sprint previously tried to combine during the Obama administration but regulators rebuffed them.
 They resumed talks on combining once Trump took office, hoping for more industry-friendly regulators.

 T-Mobile has a reputation for consumer-friendly changes to the cellphone industry.
 T-Mobile and Sprint led the return of unlimited-data cellphone plans, for example.

 T-Mobile, trying to reassure critics, promised the FCC it would build out a 5G network and invest in rural broadband on a specific timeframe or pay penalties.
 It also promised to sell off Sprint’s prepaid Boost Mobile brand and keep price increases on hold for three years.

 That was enough for FCC Chairman Ajit Pai to back the deal.
-The other two Republican commissioners indicated they would join him to seal the agency’s formal approval for the deal, which is still pending.
+The other two Republican commissioners indicated they would join him.

-Public-interest advocates said these conditions did not address the deal’s main criticisms — higher prices in the long run and less wireless competition— and would be difficult for regulators to enforce.
+But public-interest advocates said these conditions did not address concerns about higher prices and reduced competition— and would be difficult for regulators to enforce.

 The Justice Department evaluates deals using stricter criteria than the FCC’s “public interest” standard — namely whether they harm competition and raise prices for consumers.
-Staff attorneys at DOJ have reportedly told the companies they won’t approve the deal as proposed, but the ultimate decision lies with Makan Delrahim, the top antitrust official who was a political appointee.
+Staff attorneys at DOJ have reportedly told the companies they won’t approve the deal as proposed, but the ultimate decision lies with Makan Delrahim, the top antitrust official who is a political appointee.

+The state attorneys general said in Tuesday’s lawsuit that combining Sprint and T-Mobile would make the industry as a whole — Verizon and AT&T, too — less likely to offer plans and services that consumers like.
+And they say the companies have already been working to roll out 5G and don’t need to combine to do so.

 Japanese tech conglomerate SoftBank owns Sprint, while Germany’s Deutsche Telekom owns T-Mobile.